I am a

 Myths and misconceptions

-Apprentices are there to make the tea and coffee.
+• Apprentices are not just there to make tea.

 How will I be assessed?